Areeb-Ali/Esports-web/read.e.md

 Designing a professional and multi-functional esports news and tournaments website involves combining aesthetics, functionality, and user experience including key features and design elements:

+colours
+Optional Tertiary: Neon Green (#78FF22) - A splash of neon green can be sparingly used for calls to action, interactive elements, and temporary highlights.

+Accent: White (#FFFFFF) - Crisp white accents inject clarity and focus, ideal for logos, text with high visibility, and subtle highlights.

+Dominant: Black (#000000) - A bold black base creates a sophisticated and modern feel, suitable for backgrounds, text, and key UI elements.

 ### Homepage:

 1. **Header:**